 - MAP > MAP MENU> INFO ITEMS: Use these settings to display up to 10 informational items along the left and right sides of the Map Page.
 Items available for display include:

+- Off: (no data will be displayed).

+- Above Ground Level (AGL): The literal height above the ground over which the aircraft is currently flying.
+Displayed in same units as altimeter.

 - Bearing to Waypoint.

 - Cross Track:

-- This is the shortest possible distance that can possibly be traveled that will put you back on course.
-Essentially, it is the perpendicular distance from the current location to the course line.

-- Current Location